 For the film from which this screenshot is taken, see Four-G test under External links later on this page.
 See also the related topics menu Testing for stability and structural strength.

 Mike Markowski’s Eagle III was an attempt at achieving the performance of the Icarus combined with the portability of a Rogallo.

 After a bleak day’s flying at Melbury hill, near Shaftsbury in Dorset, England, in February 1975 I sat in a car with other hang glider pilots.
 Darkness fell while we waited for others to finish de-rigging, and the December 1974 edition of Scientific American was passed around.
 On the cover was a Ted Lodigensky painting of Mike Markowski’s Eagle III, the ‘Princeton sailwing’.
 Inside, pages of aerodynamic explanation, photos, and diagrams were to be read and ‘inwardly digested’ by all young men not wanting to be left behind.

 Markowski, trading as Man-Flight Systems of Worcester, Massachusetts, manufactured Rogallo wing hang gliders as well as the Eagle.
-He talks about his life on the Harrisburg living legacy web site (link farther down).

 The annual hang gliding festival at Telluride, Colorado, attracted pilots from all over the USA and some from other parts of the world.
 Colorado train conductors used to announce, “To hell you ride.”